luxfi/evm/precompile/contracts/warp/README.md

 =======
 Every node tracking an Avalanche L1 has read access to the Avalanche P-Chain.
 This provides weighted sets of BLS Public Keys that correspond to the validator sets of each L1 on the Avalanche Network.
 Avalanche Warp Messaging provides a basic primitive for signing and verifying messages between L1s: the receiving network can verify whether an aggregation of signatures from a set of source L1 validators represents a threshold of stake large enough for the receiving network to process the message.

-For more details on Avalanche Warp Messaging, see the AvalancheGo [Warp README](https://docs.avax.network/build/cross-chain/awm/deep-dive).
+For more details on Avalanche Warp Messaging, see the Lux [Warp README](https://docs.lux.network/build/cross-chain/awm/deep-dive).
 >>>>>>> v0.7.5:precompile/contracts/warp/README.md

 ### Flow of Sending / Receiving a Warp Message within the EVM